mekahay/group_project_frontend/README.md

 * React Front End
 * Multiple pages using React Router
 * Portfolio quality styling
-# Frontend -
-* Greg Dusek
-* Tyler Kinnaird
-The front end made using React, React Router, with styling using bootstrap.

 # Strengths -
 * Getting all of the routes to work correctly and the React Router to create a multi page app